Necrotizing Soft Tissue Infection

 If you've developed a necrotizing soft tissue infection as a result of surgery, it may be slower moving and your skin at the wound site may even look normal at first.

+How is a necrotizing soft tissue infection treated?
 Treatment must be aggressive and started quickly to be effective.
 It might include most or all of the following:

-Removal of the infected tissue.
+- Removal of the infected tissue.
 This is to prevent the spread of the infection.
 The process is known as surgical debridement.

-Hyperbaric oxygen therapy.
+- Hyperbaric oxygen therapy.
 With this therapy you will spend time in a pressurized chamber that increases the amount of oxygen available for you to breathe and for your red blood cells to take in.
 This is thought to help in wound healing.

 Your best approach to necrotizing soft tissue infections is to do your best to avoid them.
 To help prevent these infections:

 - Do foot checks and skin checks.
 If you have diabetes or a weak immune system, always check your feet and skin so that you can find and treat any small sores as soon as they appear.
 Do not let them enlarge and become more vulnerable to infection.